BURSARIES & LOANS

 Please read the DHET TVET College Bursary Scheme Guidelines carefully.

-Download the Guidelines documents here:
+Download the latest Rules and Guidelines documents here:

 Through this bursary scheme the Department of Higher Education & Training (DHET) provides access to vocational education and training at public TVET Colleges for talented students who are financially needy.